bbollen23/player-vis/README.md

 ## Running the application only using Flask

 _A quick note on Flask Port Selection_: In the client folder, there is a file called `.env`.
 The only variable in this environment file is the base URL for all API requests.
-If you decide to _not_ use the standard port 5000 for the Flask application, you _must_ change this variable to use the correct port.
+If you decide to _not_ use the standard port of 5000 for the Flask application, you _must_ change this variable to the appropriate port exposed by the Flask server.
 This also must be done before starting the React application or before building it.
-There is no error handling in this application for not being able to connect to the API as it is meant to be a simple application.
-In production, a more robust error handling system would be normally introduced.
+There is no error handling in this application when the API cannot be reached as it is meant to be a simple application.
+In production, a more robust error handling system would be introduced.

 Move to the client directory and build the React application.
 From the last step, you may already be in the client directory.
 Once there, call the following: